 After submission, a confirmation email will be sent to the submitter.
 In order to receive confirmation, please ensure that emails from email@example.com are not marked as spam by your e-mail provider.

 Abstracts should not include libelous or defamatory content.
 Material presented in abstracts should not violate any copyright laws.
 If figures/graphics/images have been taken from sources not copyrighted by the author, it is the author’s sole responsibility to secure the rights from the copyright holder in writing to reproduce those figures/graphics/images for both worldwide print and web publication.
 All reproduction costs charged by the copyright holder must be borne by the author.

-An abstract which has been previously published or presented at a national, regional or international meeting can be submitted provided that there are new methods, findings, updated information or other valid reasons for submitting.
+An abstract which has been previously published or presented at an international meeting can be submitted provided that there are new methods, findings, updated information or other valid reasons for submitting.

 If preliminary or partial data have been published or presented previously, the submitting author will be required to provide details of the publication or presentation.
 This information will be considered by the ESGE Days scientific committee when making final decisions.

 If the author neglects to provide these required details and justification, or if evidence of previous publication or presentation is found, the abstract will be rejected.

 The conference organizers regard plagiarism as serious professional misconduct.
 If plagiarism is identified, the abstract and any other abstracts submitted by the same author are rejected.

 All submitted abstracts will go through a blind peer-review process carried out by an international reviewing committee.
 The ESGE Days scientific committee uses abstract scores and rankings to develop the final congress program and select abstracts for oral or ePoster presentation at ESGE Days.

 A small number of highest-scoring abstracts are selected for presentation in oral presentation sessions; the majority of the abstracts will be displayed in the ePoster exhibition.

 Notification of acceptance or rejection to corresponding author